How about Ooberman's "Shorley Wall", particularly the end poem?

 someone else needs to pick up that meme, to take a load off your back, if nothing else

 Doin' it alone lookin' boy

-― If Timi Yuro would be still alive, most other singers could shut up, Thursday, 21 August 2008 08:46 (eight years ago) Permalink
+― If Timi Yuro would be still alive, most other singers could shut up, Thursday, 21 August 2008 08:46 (nine years ago) Permalink

 Funkadelic - Maggot Brain